 Fayetteville State University

 During Dr. Smith’s tenure, the institution moved to its permanent site on Murchison Road in 1907.
 Later, Dr. Smith and his wife deeded more land to the institution, enabling it to grow to 92 acres and several more buildings.
-Aycock Building, first brick building on campus, was built in 1908.
+Aycock Building, the first brick building on campus, was built in 1908.

 In 1969, the college was renamed Fayetteville State University and designated a regional university by the state legislature.
-Dr. Charles Lyons became the first chancellor when Fayetteville State University (FSU) was made a constituent institution of the University of North Carolina by the state legislative in 1972.
+Dr. Charles Lyons became the first chancellor when Fayetteville State University (FSU) was made a constituent institution of the University of North Carolina by the state legislature in 1972.

 The university continued its upward spiral in the 1980s, as it was designated a Comprehensive Level I institution offering a variety of baccalaureate and master’s degree programs.

 In 1995, Fayetteville State University’s master’s degree programs expanded to 15, and a doctoral program in Educational Leadership was established.
 Fayetteville State University community outreach/tutoring programs, capital improvements, and privately funded scholarships to students reached a zenith under the leadership of Chancellor Dr. Lloyd V. Hackley, who later became the first African-American to lead the state’s system of 59 community colleges.

 Baccalaureate programs feature 60+ degrees in the College of Humanities & Social Sciences, College of Business & Economics, College of Education, College of Health, Science and Technology, and the Center for Defense & Homeland Security.